thegux/mobile-flashcards/README.md

 By creating a deck, you are redirected to a Deck component.
 This component allows the user to create new questions (cards), to start a quiz if the deck has questions and to delete the deck.

 The Card component is responsible for displaying the question, or the answer if the user requests it.
-It goes inside of the Quiz Component which is responsible for handling the users's responses, and to display then at the end of the quiz with a score using the Quiz Score Component.
+It goes inside of the Quiz Component which is responsible for handling the users' responses, and to display then at the end of the quiz with a score using the Quiz Score Component.

 The code also has a Fallback component which tells the user to restart the app in case something happens.
 This was created in order to prevent warnings with Error Boundaries in React.